M-arcus/cloudron-docs/docs/documentation/developer/node.md

    and it's dependencies.

 3. Create a [CloudronManifest.json](/references/manifest.html) file that provides essential information about the app.
-This includes information required for the Cloudron Store like title, version, icon and runtime requirements like `addons`.
+This includes information required for the Cloudron App Store like title, version, icon and runtime requirements like `addons`.

 ### Simple Web application